 The seminary opened in September 1891 with six students.
 It served as a teaching institution until its closure in 1943 after 52-years of preparing more than 1000 persons for service as ordained ministers in Midwest churches, but that wasn’t all.
 The president and some of the faculty of the Seminary were very instrumental in founding a college in Bellevue (not the current Bellevue University) and Omaha University (then a municipal institution, now part of the Nebraska University system).
 The Presbyterian Theological Seminary at Omaha had a rather colorful and somewhat stormy existence, which came to an end as a teaching, degree issuing institution in 1943 when the General Assembly, as the result of a somewhat controversial committee report, voted to withdraw its endorsement and close the facility.

 The closure of the school and the disposal of the property was not by any stretch of the imagination the end of the seminary.
 A group of prominent leaders who served on the board of the seminary felt very strongly that the work of the institution needed to continue in some form.
-As a matter of fact, for a number of years there was the dream of many of these leaders that the seminary could be reopened as a teaching institution once more.
-In the meantime they took the $340,000 from the old seminary assets, and through wise investment and good stewardship, increased those funds to several million.
+As a matter of fact, for a number of years many of these leaders dreamed that the seminary could be reopened as a teaching institution once more.
+In the meantime, they took the $340,000 from the old seminary assets, and through wise investment and good stewardship, increased those funds to several million.
 It is too bad that this could not have been done when the seminary was in existence because it was always plagued by financial shortfall.

 In any case, through their dedication and leadership the seminary emerged as a different, perhaps even more effective institution.

-In 1953 the Presbyterian Theological Seminary at Omaha, as it was still known, began to give scholarship-loans to help Theological students from eleven midwestem states.
+In 1953 the Presbyterian Theological Seminary at Omaha, as it was still known, began to give scholarship-loans to help Theological students from eleven midwestern states.
 The General Assembly and the District Court approved the program and the use of $5,000 from the investment fund for this program.
-The Board allocated eight hundred dollars per student per year, three hundred dollars for the student himself and a five-hundred dollar grant to the seminary attended.
+The Board allocated $800 per student per year, $300 for the student himself and a $500 grant to the seminary attended.
 If, after graduation the student served five years in a rural church, the loan was cancelled.
-This program of financial aid to Presbyterian seminary students has been modified and increased a number of times over tine years until it has evolved into what we now know as “The Apollos Program.”
-These are no longer loans, but gifted scholarships but no reimbursement required.
+This program of financial aid to Presbyterian seminary students has been modified and increased numerous times over the years until it has evolved into what we now know as “The Apollos Program.”
+Loans are no longer granted but rather, scholarships are gifted with no reimbursement required.

 The name was changed to the Omaha Presbyterian Seminary Foundation in 1983.
-This was approved by the district Court of Nebraska in October of 1984 when it also authorized the Board to distribute the income from the trust fort the purposes of theological and ecclesiastical education, and facilitated the funding of programs without me approval of the Court.
+This was approved by the district Court of Nebraska in October of 1984 when it also authorized the Board to distribute the income from the trust for the purposes of theological and ecclesiastical education and to facilitate the funding of programs without the approval of the Court.